Asperger’s & Autism in Children

 Autism and learning disabilities and the behaviors associated with autism have a lot in common with the challenges experienced by neurotypical children.
-Therefore, many mainstream programs that help students with reading and learning challenges can help autistic children with two important provisos.
+Therefore, many mainstream programs that help students with reading and learning challenges can help children with autism with two important provisos.
 The software must be:

-- Self-pacing — so that the autistic child can progress at his own pace.
+- Self-pacing — so that the child with autism can progress at his own pace.

-- Accessible — meaning that the autistic child can interact at the starting levels.
+- Accessible — meaning that the child with autism can interact at the starting levels.